Kirby Jonas, Author

-Sam Coffey, introduced in the 2003 Clint Walker/Kirby Jonas novel Yaqui Gold (pronounced YAW-key) has barely recovered from the wounds given him by the war-like Yaqui Indians before, needing a stake to keep his Yaqui Gold Ranch going, he and Tom Vanse, his best friend and ranching partner, hire on to lead a group of archaeologists into the Santa Catalina Mountains, outside of Tucson, in search of a secret too astounding to reveal.
+Sam Coffey, introduced in the 2003 Clint Walker/Kirby Jonas novel Yaqui Gold (pronounced YAW-key) has barely recovered from the wounds given him by the war-like Yaqui Indians before, needing a stake to keep his Yaqui Gold Ranch going, he and best friend Tom Vanse, hire on to lead a group of archaeologists into the Santa Catalina Mountains, in search of a secret too astounding to reveal.

 Ex-marine and Vietnam vet Coal Savage, fired from his four-year career as an agent for the FBI in Washington, D.C., returns to what he has every reason to believe will be a much less eventful life as sheriff of his small-town county of Lemhi, Idaho, in the mountain town of Salmon.
 Coal, who has just lost his wife, is dealing with an angry teenage daughter, a son who won’t speak about anything and twin sons who are yet too young to understand.

 People often tell me they thought it was made up because it sounds so “Western,” but personally I never thought it sounded that Western.
 I’m just kind of attached to it and didn’t feel like making up one of those fake sounding ones like Jake Brannigan, Clint McKenna or something similar.